Resources

 Home Appraisal

-It’s a pretty good bet that your lender, especially if you're using your VA loan benefit, will want an appraisal before they authorize the loan.
-They want to make sure they’re not lending you more than what the house is worth.
-If your appraisal comes back for less money than the offer, you’ll have to find a way to bridge the gap between your approved amount and the offer price.
+It’s a good bet that the lender will want an appraisal before authorizing the loan, especially if you're using your VA loan benefit.
+The VA wants to ensure they’re not lending more than the property's worth.
+If the appraisal comes back for less money than the offer, you’ll have to find a way to bridge the gap between your approved amount and the offer price.

 Pending Property Sales

-Sometimes buyers and sellers want to build security into the offer.
-They may add a contingency stating that they must have completed another real estate translation.
-For example, the seller must find another house to move into before the deal can go through.
+Sometimes, buyers and sellers want to build security into the offer.
+For example, the seller may add a contingency that they must find another house to move into before the deal can go through.

 Escalation Clause